invertedv/testGo/docs/gomFile.md

 - addlKeep: \<field list\><br>
   a comma-separated list of additional fields to include in the 'saveTable'.
 For instance, loan number.
 - addlCats: \<field list\><br>
   a comma-separated list of fields to treat as categorical.
   If you wish to include a field in "addlAssess" as a one-hot feature, include it in this statement.

-#### Assessment by Curve

-- curvesName\<name\>: \<title\><br>Title for graphs.
-- curvesTarget\<name\>: \<ints\>
-- curvesSlicer\<name\>: \<field\>

-***Notes***<br>
-You can run the assessment standalone on an existing model.
-When run in this mode, goMortgage will look into the model to determine the features to use in the assessment.
-You could also use this feature to assess the model against a new dataset, perhaps from a new source.
-If you wanted the results in its own directory, you need only create this directory and copy over the "model" subdirectory.

 ### biasCorrect Keys